mmomtchev/Forez/README.md

 In book 33, chapter 44, Eracles mentions the count of **Nevers** as being in Jaffa with the Knights Templar in 1240 ([#3], page 127), [#9], page 481 which cites [#10], page 315-316 as source, leads back to Eracles.

 [#2], page 122 also includes an identical mention, naming him simply the Count of Nevers. (*what is the relation between the Rothelin manuscript and Gestes Chyprois?
-Same source?*).
+Is copying possible?*).

 All of these sources confirm the expected conflict between Guy of Forez and Thibault IV de Champagne.
 At this point of the campaign the command authority of Thibault IV must be significantly eroded and Guy of Forez is refusing to follow orders and the two cannot agree on a common defense plan.
 He and the Knights Templar sign a separate truce with the Saracens and stay in Jaffa, while Thibault IV de Champagne and the Knights Hospitaliers decide to leave and try to defend Acre.
 The fact that the Templars are siding with Guy of Forez is indicative of serious lack of command authority by Thibault IV.